-In Scilla, be sure to investigate the tall towers on the fishing boats which tell of the age-old tradition of fishing for swordfish in the Strait of Medina.
+In Scilla, be sure to investigate the tall towers on the fishing boats, which tell of the age-old tradition of fishing for swordfish in the Strait of Medina.

-6. Sunsets Over The Tyrrhenian Sea
+8. Sunsets Over The Tyrrhenian Sea

-7. The Capo Vaticano Lighthouse (Il Faro)
+9. The Capo Vaticano Lighthouse (Il Faro)

-Just 4 miles south of Tropea is Capo Vaticano.
-Make the drive for the remarkable views from the lookout.
+The Capo Vaticano Lighthouse is a worthwhile stop on a road trip through Calabria.
+Just 4 miles south of Tropea, The Capo Vaticano Lighthouse harbors remarkable views from the lookout.
 Mother Nature has outdone herself.
-Steep cliffs drop into the green-blue sea and secluded beaches call to be explored.
-If you’re up for a hike to explore the coastline, follow the narrow path.
-It is steep and rocky so be sure to wear runners or proper hiking footwear.
+Steep cliffs drop into the green-blue sea, and secluded beaches call to be explored.
+If you’re up for a hike, follow the narrow path.
+It is steep and rocky, so be sure to wear runners or proper hiking footwear.
 Bring plenty of water.

 Having a rental car allows you to explore and go exactly where you want to while exploring Calabria.
 There are plenty of car rentals available at the Lamezia Terme airport.
 Book in advance.
 I highly recommend having a detailed map of southern Italy and not relying on GPS.
 I made this mistake and became very lost.

-There is a coastal train service in Calabria but this will not provide as much flexibility with your itinerary.
+There is a coastal train service in Calabria, but this will not provide as much flexibility with your itinerary.
 Trains run from Lamezia Terme to Tropea multiple times a day.
 There is a shuttle bus between the airport and the train station.

 Where To Eat In Calabria

-In Tropea: Set in the historic heart of Tropea, Il Convivio was my favorite.
+Set in the historic heart of Tropea, Il Convivio was my favorite.
 The ambiance, the service, the delectable food, and the exquisite bergamot sorbet made it worth returning to.

 Where To Stay In Calabria